Ask Slashdot: Is It Linux or GNU/Linux? - Slashdot

 ... little.
 Some cultures have their offsprints retain both their parents lastnames.
 Some others choose one parent, usually the father.
 Linus is the father of Linux.
 It's obvious GNU is the mother here, and wants her lastname attached as well.
 Actually, the DNA of a Linux system is so intermingled with GNU projects that even if Linux has some children with non GNU wives, and vice versa, we are talking about Linux, the one with GNU.

-Ultimately, it doesn't matter, but it's good to note that the wife seduced L
+Ultimately, it doesn't matter, but it's good to note that the wife seduced Linus here, and made her have the children that have raised to fame, in large part due to the wife's traits.

+Btw, my kids have both lastnames, and it's just so inconvenient for them.
+They have no doubts about how they came to be, the roles, but on the plus side, it's like having a tatoo, you never stop to bring to attention the fact that two different things combined to make something unique, for some specific reason.

 SubjectIsSubject (Score:1)